-Rev'd Jim leads us in an engaging and spirited discussion and study of the Abraham narrative.
+Rev'd Jim leads us in an engaging and spirited discussion and study of sacred scripture.
 Classes meet Wednesday mornings, 10:00 to 11:00 a.m., in Satterlee Hall (library).
 The class is suitable for people at all levels of familiarity with the Bible, so bring yours and learn.
 For more information, contact the Rev'd Jim Quigley

 Are you new to St. Alban's or to all things Episcopal?
 Or do you simply seek to understand your faith more deeply?
-This six-week course will prepare you to be baptized, confirmed or received into the Episcopal Church, but it is also open to all who want a more thorough grounding in the Christian faith.
+This course is open to all who want a more thorough grounding in the Christian faith.
+It will also prepare you to be confirmed or received into the Episcopal Church.

 To enroll or to ask questions, contact the Rev'd Geoffrey Hoare.